tnralakus/used-car-price-depreciation/README.md

 ## Setup and Installation

 ### Project Structure
-* `data/vehicles.csv`: The raw dataset containing all car info.
+* `data/vehicles.csv`: The raw dataset containing all car info. ##NOTE:Skipping this since the data file is too big and not necessary.
 * `car_price_depreciation.ipynb`: A comprehensive Jupyter Notebook containing data cleaning, exploratory data analysis (EDA), and modeling.

 ### Prerequisites